 Keep in mind that since F Major is the relative scale of D minor, they use the same notes.
 Because of that, it is possible that both scales might come up in the same song.

-In summary, understanding and learning the F Major scale is definitely going to be one of your stepping stones to become a fully-fledged musician.
+Understanding and learning the F Major scale is absolutely going to be one of the major stepping stones on your path to becoming not just a guitarist, but a fully-fledged musician.